isinedo/technical-notes/08_confidence_intervals.md

 ## Student's $t$ distribution
 One version of the history of the Student's *t* distribution goes like this.
 William Sealy Gosset was an employee of Guineess Brewery in Dublin, Ireland.
 While he dealing with samples as small as three observations, he developed the Student's *t* distribution as an approximation of the standard normal distribution.

 For the Student's $t$, the amount of mass in the tail ends of the distribtion is controlled by a parameter $v$.
-"For $ν = 1$, the Student's $t$ distribution $t_ν$ becomes the standard Cauchy distribution, whereas for $ν → ∞$, it becomes the standard normal distribution $N (0, 1)$."
-[Wikipedia: Student's t-distribution](https://en.wikipedia.org/wiki/Student's_t-distribution).
+"For $ν = 1$, the Student's $t$ distribution $t_ν$ becomes the standard Cauchy distribution, whereas for $ν → ∞$, it becomes the standard normal distribution $N (0, 1)$".
+For reference, see [Wikipedia: Student's t-distribution](https://en.wikipedia.org/wiki/Student's_t-distribution).

 In other words, as the sample size approaches infinity, the Student's $t$ becomes the standard normal distribution with a mean of $0$ and a standard deviation of $1$.

-One mistake some analysts make with the Student's *t* distribution is to think that the assumptions of the normal distribution can be applied to small samples.
+Note, one mistake some analysts make with the Student's *t* distribution is to think that the assumptions of the normal distribution can be applied to small samples.

 ## Calculating the sample size to estimate a population mean